Edge Developer Platform

 2. Add Record: Click the "Create Record" button.

-3. Creation Complete: After completion, you can view the added record in the record list.
+3. Creation Completed: After creation, you can view the added records in the record list.

 Bind Namespace

-Binding between namespaces and projects can be done in both "Project" and "Key-Value Storage".
+Namespace binding between projects can be done in "Projects" and "KV Storage".

 Bind in KV Storage